TeamBulbbot/docs/docs/introduction/intro.md

 - ### **AutoMod**
-    Bulbbot comes with AutoMod allowing users to set up curse words, mentions, invite and other checks win their servers all with customizable automated responses logged in a separate channel.4
+    Bulbbot comes with AutoMod allowing users to set up curse words, mentions, invite and other checks win their servers all with customizable automated responses logged in a separate channel.

 - ### **Others**